Restaurant Staff Hiring: 3 Key Takeaways

-The State of the Restaurant Industry in 2023
+The State of Restaurant Recruitment and Hiring in the Industry

-After an unprecedented dive in dining out following the period between 2019 and 2021, the restaurant worker has once again become one of the highest sought-after resources in the United States.
+After an unprecedented dive in dining from 2019 and 2021, the restaurant worker has once again become one of the highest sought-after resources in the U.S.

-Restaurant operators are also seeing more normal business conditions, as reported by three out of four operators.
+Restaurant operators are also seeing more normal business conditions.

-Now that it’s 2023, we’re witnessing record-breaking figures for the number of job openings in the hospitality industry.
+Now we’re witnessing record-breaking figures for the number of job openings in the hospitality industry.

 To meet the overwhelming demand, the restaurant industry will need an additional 500,000 employees (about half the population of Montana!) to join its ranks.